morero/NetlifyTest/site/content/_index.md

 image: img/gilles-lambert-pb_lf8vwapu-unsplash.jpg
 blurb:
   heading: Why prototype?
-  text: Building a prototype before investing is a quick and cost-effective way to
+  text: Building a prototype is a quick and cost-effective way to prove your and
-    prove your and ideas, find problems early and reduce risks.
+    ideas, find problems early and reduce risks.
 intro:
   heading: Software
   text: We come with our own Software Development toolchain.
 It's faster than the